 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union ('EU') and the requirements of the Companies Act (Cap.
 386 of the Laws of Malta).
-These financial statements have been prepared on a historical cost basis, except for investment properties, land and buildings and debt and equity financial assets through other comprehensive income (OCI) which are stated at fair value.
+These financial statements have been prepared on a historical cost basis, except for investment properties, land and buildings and equity financial assets through other comprehensive income (OCI) and in prior year also debt instruments designated at fair value through other comprehensive income, which are stated at fair value.